git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 When you memorize a key combo it's one less time you'll be moving your hand away from the keyboard to grab your mouse.
-You can focus your short term memory on getting stuff done, that means less mistakes.
+You can focus your short term memory on getting stuff done, that means fewer mistakes.

 Q> ### Coming from ``GNU Screen``?
 Q>